 - Keep detailed data reports of all sampling information collected

-- Specialize in an area of environmental sampling, for example soil sampling, groundwater sampling, or emissions
+- Specialize in an area of environmental sampling-for example, soil sampling, groundwater sampling, or emissions

 - Take scheduled samples of particular sampling sites and keep samples clearly labeled